 - Real estate or other assets held by a transfer-on-death deed

 Even without a will, the decedent can impact the distribution of these assets.
 However, without a will in place or these provisions made, assets are distributed to relatives based on numerous criteria including who your survivors are.
-For example, if you leave a spouse and children, the spouse gets half of the estate and the children must divide the rest amongst themselves.
-Other combinations can include a decedent who leaves a spouse and parents, but no children or siblings and children, but no spouse.
+For example, many clients are surprised to learn that if you leave a spouse and children, your spouse has to share the estate with the children.
 Our firm can help guide you through the estate administration process whether it centers on intestate succession or probate.

 Schedule A Consultation With An Experienced Tulsa Lawyer